-There’s currently no way to check for Barclaycard pre-approval.
+There’s currently no way to get Barclaycard pre-approval.
 At least, that’s the case for Americans: You can use Barclays’ credit card eligibility checker if you live in the UK.
 The only hope the rest of us have of Barclaycard pre-approval is to get a pre-approved offer in the mail.
 And there’s no way to summon such a letter.
 Barclaycard pre-approves people on its own schedule, according to its own criteria.
 And they obviously aren’t public.

 Getting pre-approved for a credit card is helpful because it means you have a roughly 90% chance of being approved for an account when you actually apply.
 But just because you can’t do an official Barclaycard pre-approval check doesn’t mean you’re flying blind.
 There’s a lot of information available that can help you estimate your odds of being approved for whichever Barclaycard you have your eye on.